-- Avoid having visitors and ask friends and family to drop off any food or medicines that they may require. - Avoid leaving the house at all costs and not go to work, school, public areas or use public transport - Don't go to the GP or A&E - If going into public, wear a facemask which can be found at all local pharmacies.
+- Avoid having visitors and ask friends and family to drop off any food or medicines that they may require. - Avoid leaving the house at all costs and do not go to work, school, public areas or use public transport. - Don't go to the GP or A&E.